 Before we discuss some uses for CBD oil, we should clear up one area of confusion: what is CBD hemp oil, exactly?
 CBD hemp oil is simply the natural extracted oil product of the hemp plant, a non-psychoactive species of the cannabis family.
 Although CBD oil can also be derived from the psychoactive species (marijuana) as well, those oils can end up containing higher traces of THC, which is not ideal for all CBD users.
 That’s why all the CBD products found on CBDfx.com have been derived from only organic industrial hemp plants.

 The fact is that new research is being performed and published on CBD every single day, and we don’t quite know definitively how or to what extent it works -- but the potential is astounding.
 The financial sector is certainly betting on CBD hemp oil’s continued popularity: a recent Forbes article estimated that the CBD market will grow 700% by 2020.

 In most states and multiple countries across the world, yes — although CBD comes from the cannabis plant family, just like its intoxicating cousin compound THC, you will not feel a “high” or psychoactive effect from CBD.
 Although there are tiny trace amounts of THC in most CBD products, the amount is so low that it is functionally impossible to get intoxicated from it.
-Therefore, CBD is legal to purchase and own across the United States.
+Therefore, CBD is legal to purchase and own across most of the United States.
 So long as you don’t reside within a non-CBD state, you can shop for CBD products with full confidence (and at CBDfx, we provide unique batch lab reports so that you can see exactly what you’re putting in your body, and in what proportion).